- Super comfy

 However, with a combination of the Cloudwave redirecting harsh impacts, and the U4ic foam providing excellent shock absorption, all of my strides felt relatively smooth.
 This resulted in a more stable run.

 I actually really like the look of the Rider 20 GTX.
-It is a shoe that is not afraid to be bold with its color schemes.
+It is a shoe that is not afraid to be bold with its colour schemes.
 As it is a trail shoe, I also appreciated how the reflective upper adds to visibility.
 In terms of the design, the shoe is not revolutionary, but still attractive.

 So, you’re probably wondering why I have left performance until the end of the pros section.
 Reading through the review at this point, you should notice that it is obvious that I really like the Rider 20 GTX.
 I have been very much impressed by how well it performs as an all-purpose shoe.